asyncapi/asyncapi-react/README.md

 - **config?: Partial<ConfigInterface\>**

-  The `config` property is optional and contains configuration for the AsyncApi component.
+  The `config` property is optional and contains configuration for the AsyncAPI component.
 For more information on the available configuration options, read the [Configuration Modification](./docs/configuration/config-modification.md) document.
   This property is concatenated with the [default configuration](./library/src/config/default.ts).

   > **NOTE:** The `Partial<T>` type means that every field in the `T` type is optional.